jordibalcellss/esbart/README.md

 * An LDAP directory (OpenLDAP for instance)
 * A webserver
-* A MySQL/MariaDB database
+* A MySQL/MariaDB database (to store password change tokens)
 * A Mail Transmission Agent
 * PHP modules
   * php-mbstring
   * php-ldap

-The database allows storing password change keys and expire them accordingly, and the MTA dispatches the emails sent by the system.

 ### Installing